-What is the situation Why we want to do something • A Social Value Strategy has been produced for the Council by the Social Value Partnership, Appendix 1, to be used in the disposal of housing and regeneration sites.• This Strategy has been agreed and recommended for approval by the Business Infrastructure and Growth Committee on the 14th January 2026.
-See Committee report in Appendix 2. • A Social Value Strategy will provide the decision-making Committee(s) with agreed criteria against which to appraise offers for future development on Council owned sites, which are not based only on financial consideration.• Without an agreed criterion, it is likely there will not be consistent decision making resulting in delays to the progression of sites for sale and
+What is the situation Why we want to do something • Adopting a Social Value Strategy as part of site disposals, whether the sites are held in the regeneration portfolio or wider municipal portfolio for example, is likely to provide wider benefits to the Council and local community.• Whilst the Council will no longer be directly developing any of its sites, there is a desire to see development • A Social Value Strategy will provide the decision-making Committee(s) with agreed criteria against which to appraise offers for future development on Council owned sites, which are not based only on financial consideration.• Without an agreed criterion, it is likely there will not be consistent decision making resulting in delays to the progression of sites for sale and progress on these sites via partnership arrangements or disposals.
+The social value strategy has been developed together with Members of the Business Infrastructure and Growth Committee, Corporate Policy and Resource Committee, the Environment & Sustainability Committee, the Community Wellbeing & Housing Committee and the Commercial Assets Sub Committee. additional financial pressure from holding costs.

-By adopting the Strategy, the relevant housing and regeneration sites will be marketed to include a requirement for third parties to provide social value provision within their offers, which may reduce the highest financial value being achieved. additional financial pressure from holding costs.
 Ensure the outcomes from the sale of the sites achieves maximum benefits and aligns with the Corporate Plan 2024-2028 priorities and Best Value requirements.
-This is what we want to do about it These are the next steps
+This is what we want to do about it Implement the Social Value Strategy when bringing sites to the market for sale to be able to evaluate and compare offers which deliver social value initiatives above an agreed baseline.
+These are the next steps If the Committee agree to the draft strategy, a recommendation will be made to the Corporate Policy and Resources Committee to agree the Social Value Strategy and thereafter full Council for final sign off.
+If the strategy achieves full Council sign off it will form part of the marketing criteria when bringing sites forward for disposal/partnership working.